PrakharGupta2001/-Heart-Disease-Prediction/README.md

 # -Heart-Disease-Prediction
 This project is a heart disease prediction model that uses machine learning algorithms to predict the likelihood of heart disease based on various factors.
+The model has an accuracy of 88%.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.